HEEM

 Sketching and designing HEEM's layouts for prototyping

+I organized my objectives for these features by sketching out the visual layouts on paper.
 I also sketched over pictures of real-life apartment interiors to visualize what the AR screens could potentially look like.

 HEEM Process 1 - Access AR camera and upload furniture